dictu-lang/Dictu/docs/docs/classes.md

 ## Annotations

-Annotations are metadata that are applied to classes, methods and class variables that by themselves have no impact.
+Annotations are metadata that are applied to classes, methods and class variables and constants that by themselves have no impact.
 They, however, can provide user defined changes at runtime.

 ```cs
 @Annotation